Welcome to today's edition of the Rush 24-7 podcast.

 The regime went after them.

-And then they discover guess what?
+And then they discovered, guess what?

-Because the regime didn't want these guys coming up telling the rest of the country everything that's in this monstrosity and disaster.
+They were obeying the law, so regime canceled the hearings because the regime didn't want these guys coming up telling the rest of the country everything that's in this monstrosity and disaster.

 Remember that the Democrats were outraged by these announcements, threatened to hold hearings.